(FICTION 6,870 words) (BACK TO HOME PAGE)

 The lawsuit grudgingly settled to her advantage, 1995 found Lisette living in Brussels with her Belgian fiancé, a radio journalist.
-He didn’t inspire passion, and theirs wasn’t a love for the ages, but their partnership was stable.
+He inspired little passion, and their partnership wasn’t a love for the ages, but it was stable.
 At this point in her life, stable was good.

 His feline-fur-allergy meant Robertus stayed in Orléans, along with La Liste.